Logo QUANTIFIEDLEAP

 For macOS, Xcode is an integrated development environment which contains tools that Homebrew needs to function properly.
 We only need to install the Xcode command line tools.

-First, we need to launch our Terminal
+First, we need to launch our Terminal app and then run the following commands:

 # On a Mac, install the xcode command line tools